 The office of the Registrar functions as an “academic services station” to all of Mount Aloysius’ constituents in a consistent, accessible, and friendly manner.
 The office supports the instructional and student progress endeavors of the College by providing quality services to students, faculty, academic and administrative departments, and the public.
+Functions include transcript requests, the academic calendar, and application for graduation.

 Download the MAC Academic Calendar